xamarin/Xamarin.Auth/component/GettingStarted.md

     This step prepares all relevant OAuth Data in Authenticator object (client_id, redirect_url, client_secret, OAuth provider's endpoints etc)

-2. Creating and optionally customising UI
+2. Creating and optionally customizing UI

 3. Presenting/Lunching UI and authenticating user

 	1. Detecting/Fetching/Intercepting URL change - redirect_url and

-		This substep is step needed for NativeUI and requires that custom scheme registration together for redirect_url intercepting mechanism.
+		This sub-step is step needed for NativeUI and requires that custom scheme registration together for redirect_url intercepting mechanism.
 This step is actually App Linking (Deep Linking) concept in mobile applications.